dsgiitr/VisualML/MNIST-CNN/README.md

-# Handwritten Digit Recognition using a Convoluted Neural Network.
+# Handwritten Digit Recognition using a Convolutional Neural Network.
 This repository contains a **CNN** implemented in **TensorFlow.js**.

 ## Features